nickeblewis/walkapp/README.md

 ### Version 0.1 towards v1.0!

-The main features of the site (or pages I guess)
+The main features of the site will be

 * Home
 * Walks